LSZ2001/Audiovisual-causal-inference/README.md

 - In the *Analysis* folder, **fit_UJointModel_parametric.m**, **fit_UJointModel_semiparam.m**, **fit_AllDataModel_semiparamInsp_resc.m**, **fit_AllDataModel_parametric_resc.m** are the improved model fits code.
 They fit parametric models on UV+UA data, the semiparametric model on UV+UA data, the semiparametric-inspired models on all the data, and parametric models on all the data respectively.
 The fitted parameters are saved in the *ModelFits* folder.
   - **fit_AllDataModel_semiparamInsp_resc.m** requires the saved fitted parameters from **fit_UJointModel_semiparam.m**.
 - In the *Analysis* folder, the NLL code for parametric models are is **NLLfun_UAV_parametric.m**, **NLLfun_BC_parametric.m**, and **NLLfun_BAV_parametric.m**.
 They each take in a set of parameters and data, and return either their summed NLL (for model fitting), each trial's likelihood (never used; can be an option for visualizing UV data and model fits), or generatives posterior predictive samples using the dataset's stimulus and input parameters (for all model fit visualizations).
-- The NLL code for the semiparametric model is **NLLfun_UAV_semiparam.m**.
+- In the *Analysis* folder, the NLL code for the semiparametric model is **NLLfun_UAV_semiparam.m**.
 Its functions are similar to above.
 The model parameters are explained below:
 ```
 % For each subject, conduct a separate fit with the following 40 parameters:
 % theta = [sigma_fun_vis_pivot_params, sigma_fun_aud_pivot_params, prior_pivot_params, scale_rel_med, scale_rel_low, lapse, sigma_motor, rescale_aud]